 TMJ Treatments in Dental Bright

-Between the ages of six and twelve months, your child’s first teeth will begin to appear.
-They will continue coming through the gums until about the age of three.
+Did you know that a child’s teeth begin forming before birth?
+And as early as 4 months, the first primary (baby) teeth erupt through the gums, these are the lower central incisors.
+They are followed closely by the upper central incisors.
+All 20 primary teeth will usually appear by the age of 3, though the pace and order of the eruptions vary.
 During this time, your child’s gums will likely feel sore.
-You can help alleviate this discomfort by rubbing a finger or a cool, damp cloth across the child’s gums.
-Some children enjoy the feeling of a teething toy or teething ring.
+You can help alleviate the discomfort by rubbing a finger or a cool, damp cloth across the child’s gums.
+Some children enjoy the feeling of a teething toy or ring.